tatkins1/clarityctf2017/crashcourse/README.md

 Points | Criteria
 ------ | --------
-5 | Create form inputs.
+20 | Create form inputs.
-10 | Implement appropriate error checking on required fields and validate submitted data.
+20 | Implement appropriate error checking on required fields and validate submitted data.
-15 | Create email method for sending data.
 20 | Create database capture of data, for potential reporting in the future.
+30 | Usability and design: will this be easy for actual users to use?
-15 | Implement captcha and/or anti-spamming methods.
-(BONUS)
+10 | Implement captcha and/or anti-spamming methods.